 An analysis of the need shows that despite the advanced techniques used today in medical laboratories, such a fast, simple and cost-effective analytical alternative is profitable in many aspects.

-The principle and feasibility has already been proven in laboratory tests.
-In addition, successful development steps and optimizations of the test system, such as the one-step analysis principle, have already been successfully tested.
-In additional experiments, the interaction with other cells or the beads alone (specificity) was clearly excluded.
-In addition to the specificity, a sensitivity of 123 cells/µL whole blood was already achieved in the first tests.
+The principle and feasibility has been proven in various laboratory tests.
+In addition, successful development and optimisation steps of the test system, such as the principle of one-step analysis, reaction amplifiers, etc. have already been successfully tested.
+In further experiments the interaction with other cells or the beads alone (specificity) was clearly excluded.
+In addition to specificity, sensitivity was further increased by optimising various intermediate steps.
+The system was compared with the standard method flow cytometry and based on the results it offers a good alternative.
+First successful attempts to prove the platform possibility were successfully achieved with disease-specific proteins and thus offers the possibility to move towards POCT (Point-of-Care-Testing).

 The project is to be given more weight in the scientific, business and marketing aspects by actively strengthening the partnership, evaluating the IP in detail and pursuing later approval by regulatory affairs.